crystax/android-crew/README.md

 * if the specified formula is not installed then command will do nothing and return with error message;

-* if there are installed formulas that depend on the specified library (and it's version) then command will do nothing and return with error message;
+* if there are installed formulas that depend on the specified release and no more releases of the formula are installed then command will do nothing and return with error message;

 * if only formula name was specified and more than one version is installed then command will do nothing and return with error message;